BugSplat-Git/bugsplat-ng/README.md

 2. `cd bugsplat-ng && npm i`
 3. `npm start`

 The `npm start` command will build the sample application and upload source maps to BugSplat so that the JavaScript call stack can be mapped back to TypeScript.
-Once the build has completed the source maps will be uploaded and http-server will serve the app.
+Once the build has completed, the source maps will be uploaded and http-server will serve the app.

 Navigate to the url displayed in the console by http-server (usually [localhost:8080](http://127.0.0.1:8080)).
-Click any of the button in the sample app to generate an error report.
+Click any button in the sample app to generate an error report.
 A link to the error report should display in the app shortly after clicking a button.
 Click the link to the error report and when prompted to log into BugSplat.

 If everything worked correctly you should see information about your error as well as a TypeScript stack trace.

 ## ⚙️ Integration

-To collect errors and crashes in your Angular application, run the following command in terminal or cmd at the root of your project to install bugsplat-ng:
+To collect errors and crashes in your Angular application, run the following command in the terminal or cmd at the root of your project to install bugsplat-ng:

 ```shell
 npm i bugsplat-ng --save
 ```

-Add a `database` property to your `package.json` file with the value of your BugSplat database and subsitute `{{database}}` with the value of your BugSplat database.
+Add a `database` property to your `package.json` file with the value of your BugSplat database and substitute `{{database}}` with the value of your BugSplat database.

 ```json
 {